You Didn’t Know these 7 Steps of an Effective Procurement Process

 7 Steps of an Effective Procurement Process

-After establishing the importance of having a procurement process, the next step is to design a procurement process that will help manage existing procurement cycles within an organization.
+After establishing the importance of the procurement process, the next step is to design the process.
+Here are the seven steps to effective procurement process-

 Step 1: Identify the requirement for goods and services from all business units

-The procurement cycle starts when any of the business units in an organization has a requirement of obtaining goods/services from an external supplier.
+The procurement cycle starts when any of the business units in an organization needs obtaining goods/services from an external supplier.
 Hence, the first step of the procurement process entails identifying and consolidating the requirements of all business units in an organization.
 This provides visibility into the spend areas and categories to identify areas for cost savings through spend analysis.

 Step 2: Identify and evaluate a list of suppliers

-Once the requirements of the various business units in an organization are identified, the next step is to identify a list of potential vendors that supply the requested goods/services.
-This process can be done either through simple web search or through more structured measures like RFPs, RFQs and RFIs.
+Once the business units identify their requirements, the next step is to identify a list of potential vendors who may supply the goods/services.
+This process involves a simple web search or through more structured measures like RFPs, RFQs, and RFIs.

-The objective of this process is to evaluate all relevant suppliers not only on the basis of the pricing but also quality of service, industrial reputation and recognitions, warranty and guarantee provisions, and customer service.
-After the assessment is complete, the supplier that offers maximum value and the best market pricing earns the deal.
+The objective of this process is to evaluate relevant suppliers.
+Evaluation metrics include pricing, quality of service, industrial reputation and recognitions, warranty and guarantee provisions, and customer service.
+After the assessment is complete, the supplier who offers maximum value and the best market pricing earns the deal.

-Step 3: Negotiate the contracts with selected supplier
+Step 3: Negotiate the contracts with the selected supplier

-After a supplier is selected to fulfill the requirements of an organization, the contract process begins.
+After selecting a supplier to fulfill the requirements of an organization, the contract process begins.
 Contracting is a crucial step for any organization for maximum value creation and stimulating buyer-supplier collaboration.
-This process involves assessing critical factors mentioned in a contract like pricing structure, scope of work, terms and conditions, timelines of delivery, etc. Detailed analysis and negotiation of contracts also gives insights into more cost savings opportunities such as dynamic discounting which in turn helps procurement to contribute to an organization’s bottom line.
+This process involves assessing critical factors like pricing structure, the scope of work, terms and conditions, timelines of delivery, etc. Detailed analysis and negotiation of contracts give insights into more cost savings opportunities, including dynamic discounting.

 Step 4: Raise a purchase requisition and release the purchase order